VOHeroes Affiliate Partner Back Office

 I heard there were prizes, too.
 Is that true?

-And if there’s a tie (like there was two years ago), both Partners will get one.
+And if there’s a tie (like there was a few years ago), we’ll determine the Grand Prize winner by which Affiliate Partner generated the most clicks.
+And if it’s then still a tien, both Partners will get the grand prize.

 Can I use part of my commission to offer a discount to my audience members?